TeamSynergy/node-synergytube/README.md

 npm install
 bower install

-# Not tested yet:
+# Not tested yet, not necessary:
 grunt
 ```

-In the future there will be already built releases, but currently you won't come arround this.
+In the future there will be already built releases, but currently you won't come arround doing this.

 ### Why are you rewriting all this from scratch? it was working!
 Because it was crap.
 We mixed PHP with NodeJS and that felt crappy from the first day on.